Course Information

 8

-• Students may attend other sections as needed as open shop; however, please do not take staff time away from students who need it in their official sections.
+• Students may attend other sections as needed; however, please do not take staff time away from students who need it in their official sections.

 • DO NOT Interrupt or attend other classes in JEC4201.